Nathan Healy

 Illinois Solar Incentives

-Naperville homeowners can access multiple federal and state programs to reduce solar installation costs through solar incentives in Illinois.
+Naperville homeowners can access several state and local programs to offset solar installation costs.
+Below, we outline the solar incentives in Illinois available today.

 Incentive Type Description Source